Skip to content

 Note

-ty is still early in development.
+ty is in beta.
 Expect rough edges compared to mature type checkers like mypy or pyright.

 With the Python Debugger extension installed, open a Python file and run Python Debugger: Debug Python File from the Command Palette (Cmd+Shift+P / Ctrl+Shift+P).
 For more control, create a .vscode/launch.json: